mpatacchiola/blog/_posts/2020-12-16-intro-variational-inference-2.markdown

 Comparing estimators
 ---------------------

-**Properties of an estimator.** Following [Mohamed et al. (2019)](https://arxiv.org/abs/1906.10652) I will use four properties to quantify the quality of an estimator:
+Following [Mohamed et al. (2019)](https://arxiv.org/abs/1906.10652) I will use *four properties* to quantify the quality of an estimator:

 1. *Consistency.* Increasing $$N$$, the number of samples, the estimate should converge to the true expected value (see [law of large numbers](https://en.wikipedia.org/wiki/Law_of_large_numbers)).
 Typically, our estimators are consistent, meaning we will not focus too much on this property.
 2. *Unbiasedness.* Repeating the estimate multiple times we see that *on average* the estimate is centered around the true expected value.
 This property is preferred because it guarantees the convergence of stochastic optimisation procedures.